Jackie1210/satori/README.md

 Multiple fonts can be passed to Satori and used in `fontFamily`.

 > [!TIP]
-> We recommend you define global fonts instead of creating a new object and pass it to satori for better performace, if your fonts do not change.
-[Read it for more detail](https://github.com/vercel/satori/issues/590)
+We recommend defining fonts on the global level, instead of creating a new object and pass it to Satori on each generation.
+This generally improves the performance.
+More details can be found on [this issue](https://github.com/vercel/satori/issues/590).